Skip to main content

 }

-The Subject extension uses Nakago's bulit-in Axum State to find the Inject container, which it uses to grab the JWT config and the Validator instance.
-It uses them to decode the JWT and return the sub claim from the payload.
+The Subject extension uses Nakago Axum's State proivider to find the Inject container, which it then uses to grab the JWT config and the Validator instance.
+It decodes the JWT and returns the sub claim from the payload.
 If the user is not logged in, the Subject will contain a None.

-Now add a route that uses the handler to the Init hook at http/init.rs:
+Now add a route that uses the handler to the Init hook at http/router.rs:

 Running the App